twinstar6980/Twinning.Documentation/english/installation.md

 ## Install `Shell GUI`

-Shell, which provides a graphical interface.
+Shell, provides the graphical interface.

 This is an optional installation item, distributed as an application package.